 The report, entitled Valuing Mission Critical Radio Services: A study of the economic value of land mobile radio spectrum in Australia, prepared by Windsor Place Consulting, is based on extensive economic modelling and consultation with industry.
 The report shows that, even using the most conservative estimates, utilising the spectrum for LMR provides the highest possible value for the Australian economy and community.

 The key points of the report are:

 - The economic benefits of LMR spectrum use is between $1.99 billion and $3.71 billion per annum.

 - This is compared to an annual opportunity cost of only $39.7 million, indicating the benefits of LMR are at least 10 times greater than the next best alternative.

 - The report raises serious questions about the substitutability of alternatives to radio, which need to be carefully considered by ACMA and the Australian Government.

-- Organisations that use LMR, particularly emergency and first responder services, are highly dependent on mission critical radio to provide essential public services.
+- Organisations that use LMR, particularly emergency and first responder services, are highly dependent on mission-critical radio to provide essential public services.

-- Users are highly committed to LMR technologies that provide important advantages, including ‘one-to-many’ communication, immediate and continual voice connectivity, and ability to operate effectively without mobile cellular infrastructure.
+- Users are highly committed to LMR technologies that provide important advantages, including ‘one-to-many’ communication, immediate and continual voice connectivity, and the ability to operate effectively without mobile cellular infrastructure.